vsbron/nextJs2024-horizon-banking/README.md

 - App is written using NEXT.js framework with a TypeScript;
 - Styles are handled via Tailwind CSS;
+- Form is handled via React-hook-form and validated via Zod;
-  Some UI elements are originally taken from ChadCN UI;
+- Some UI elements are originally taken from ChadCN UI;

 ### Live version